 Let’s kick off our journey with the very basics that help us to understand the intricate inner workings of this modern marvel.
 We all know the comfort of walking out of a sauna-hot atmosphere into a well-chilled office or home.
 Better yet, the warm hug of an air-conditioned room after trudging out of a raging blizzard.
 One, therefore, gets to wonder how that humming window ac unit does it all.
-It’s worth noting beforehand that these window-mounted air conditioners are essentially the same as their wall-mounted counterparts.
-The main deviation between the two is simply the choice of mounting location which mainly depends on where exactly is convenient for you to install the unit in your home, office or wherever you need it.
+It’s worth noting beforehand that these window-mounted air conditioners are necessarily the same as their wall-mounted counterparts.
+The main deviation between the two is simply the choice of mounting location, which mainly depends on where exactly it is convenient for you to install the unit in your home, office, or wherever you need it.
 Let’s break down the operation procedure into stages and take a closer look at each one.

 Room Air-Cycles; Hot & Cold

 Having successfully lowered the air temperature and removed all the extra moisture, the air is now ready to head back into the room to be used for climate control.
-Once again, the blower is utilized to provide suction which will propel the air back into the room from which it came.
+Once again, the blower is utilized to provide suction, which will propel the air back into the room from which it came.
 If you stand close to the unit, you can feel this chilled air blowing out.
 Remember, however, that the air in the room in which this chilled air is being deposited is all hot and dusty.
 This means the incoming chilled air quickly loses its pristine chill and dirtied again.
 As such, the unit keeps repeating the process continuously hence creating a cold room air cycle.

 Now, what if its cold inside and the ac unit is set to heat the room temperature?
 Another new component called the condenser comes into play inside the ac unit.
 This component is the part that hands outside your window and has access to the air outside your room or building.
 A fan in the condenser is used to draw in air from the atmosphere and direct it over this condenser.
-This condenser is however at a high temperature and the blowing air absorbs this heat from it.
-From there, the hot air is then directed into your freezing room where it increases the temperature through a cyclic operation sometimes referred to as the hot air cycle.
+This condenser is, however, at a high temperature, and the blowing air absorbs this heat from it.
+From there, the hot air is then directed into your freezing room, where it increases the temperature through a cyclic operation, sometimes referred to as the hot air cycle.

 The Thermostat Operation

 We can’t possibly discuss the operation of an ac unit without touching on the thermostat.
-This is a special unit found in EVERY air conditioner and its sole purpose is to perform actual temperature control.
-These thermostats vary in design, from rudimentary analog or dial-system ones to modern digital ones, however, the functional operation of them all remains the same.
+This is a special unit found in EVERY air conditioner, and its sole purpose is to perform actual temperature control.
+These thermostats vary in design, from rudimentary analog or dial-system ones to modern digital ones; however, the functional operation of them all remains the same.
 Now, the operator, you, in this case, select the desired optimum temperature for the room and the thermostat takes note of that selection.
 It then ‘keeps an eye’ on the temperature in the room as it rises or falls depending on your selection until the selected temperature is reached.

 As soon as the thermostat senses that your goal temperature has been attained, it immediately cuts out the operation cycles of the unit described earlier.
-Temperatures in any room are however rarely stagnant since weather conditions and people activity continue to affect the room conditions.
+Temperatures in any room are, however, rarely stagnant since weather conditions and people activity continue to affect the room conditions.
 As such, the thermostat actively continues to monitor the room temperature.
 As soon as a rise or fall from the selected value is detected, it triggers the ac cycle back into action to correct the deviation.
-It is therefore essentially a ‘stop’ and ‘go’ sign for the ac unit operation.
+It is, therefore, essentially a ‘stop’ and ‘go’ sign for the ac unit operation.

 Cooling Speed Control

 Ac units come with a speed setting control.
 This controls the rate of cooling of your unit simply by adjusting the blower fan speed.
 Higher rotary speeds of the fan will speed up the process since it draws in larger air volumes for temperature modification.
 Similarly, low-speed settings mean your temperature will adjust slowly?
 In case you’re wondering why such a setting is necessary, some people (or most people) don’t do well with rapid changes in their atmospheric conditions.
-Even animals hate it and it’s not good for your health but, well, it’s all up to you to determine how fast you want it to happen.
+Even animals hate it, and it’s not good for your health, but, well, it’s all up to you to determine how fast you want it to happen.
 Also, the speed setting is convenient if you just need to stand in front of the unit and whip your face a bit with a blast of conditioned air.

 Benefits of Using a Window Air Conditioner

 Modern consumers have a wide range of products to choose from in just about every category.
 Gone are the days of niche monopolies where you only had a few options to choose from.
-Before we dive into more details about these window ac units, let’s just quickly run through the key benefits that it has to offer which makes it an ideal choice compared to other means of indoor climate control such as central conditioners.
+Before we dive into more details about these window ac units, let’s just quickly run through the key benefits that it has to offer, which makes it an ideal choice compared to other means of indoor climate control such as central conditioners.

 Now, just in case you’re an inheritance baby with zero financial woes, the window ac unit is also very environmentally friendly since it is the most energy-efficient option available.
 This also means that you spend less on your electricity bill while saving the environment in one go!
 This efficiency is based simply on the energy consumed versus the cooling or heating effect derived from that energy.
 While this may be too technical to explain, all you need to look out for is an Energy-star rating or any similar efficiency indicator when buying your unit.

 Nobody wants a complex unit that will be tedious to install.
 These window ac units are as straightforward as it gets.
 You rarely even need a handyman to put it up.
-Just make sure you measure out the installation space correctly before making the purchase and you’ll be fine.
+Just make sure you measure out the installation space correctly before making the purchase, and you’ll be fine.
 The unit comes with detailed installation instructions and all the necessary fixtures that will enable you to install it.
 The unit is also easily carried around in its packaging, unlike some cumbersome temp-control apparel.